Putin talks with North Korea’s Kim about upcoming U.S.-Russia meeting

 The Kars-Iğdır-Aralık-Dilucu-Sadarak-Nakhchivan-Julfa railway will form part of the Middle Corridor, positioning the Nakhchivan Autonomous Republic (NAR) as a key regional transit hub.

-Started from the 12th kilometer of the Kars-Tbilisi railway line, the Kars-Iğdır-Aralık-Dilucu segment will involve the construction of a 224-kilometer railway, including five stations, five tunnels, ten bridges, and supporting infrastructure.
+Starting from the 12th kilometre of the Kars-Tbilisi railway line, the Kars-Iğdır-Aralık-Dilucu segment will involve the construction of a 224-kilometre railway, including five stations, five tunnels, ten bridges, and supporting infrastructure.

 The railway offers great advantages in terms of increasing the carrying capacity and shortening the transportation time.
 In addition, transportation will be approximately half as fast as sea transportation.
 Once the railway is operational, travel from Kars to the Dilucu border checkpoint with Azerbaijan will take just 85 minutes.

-In 2023, President Ilham Aliyev and President Recep Tayyip Erdogan signed the "Protocol of Intent on the Kars-Nakhchivan railway project between the Republic of Azerbaijan and the Republic of Türkiye".
+The project comes after President Ilham Aliyev and President Recep Tayyip Erdogan signed the "Protocol of Intent on the Kars-Nakhchivan railway project between the Republic of Azerbaijan and the Republic of Türkiye" in 2023.

 The world’s biggest dance music festival faces an unexpected setback as a fire destroys its main stage, prompting a last-minute response from organisers determined to keep the party alive in Boom, Belgium.